EE 541 - Unit 4

 For points far from boundary:

-Squared loss encourages extreme values:
+Squared loss biased toward extreme values:

 Outliers dominate the loss: